jamriska/braceless/README.md

 # Braceless C++

 Braceless C++ lets you write C++ using indentation instead of braces.
 It transpiles to standard C++ and works with Clang, GCC, MSVC, and Emscripten.
+You can freely mix indented code and brace-delimited code in the same source file.
+Trailing semicolons and parentheses in control structures are optional.

 <table>
 <tr>